Skip to main content

 We investigate the fate and behaviour of your substance in soil, water, and sediment systems

-Environmental fate testing services are at the core of our safety testing catalogue.
-Our studies meet all main international criteria required for registration, with tests run according to OECD, EPA/OCSPP and JMAFF guidelines.
-We provide a full range of Environmental Fate studies using radiolabelled (recommended) or unlabelled substances.
+Environmental fate testing services are performed at IES and are the core of our safety testing catalogue.
+Our studies meet all main international criteria required for registration, with tests run according to OECD, EPA/OCSPP, and JMAFF guidelines.
+We provide a full range of environmental fate studies using radiolabelled (recommended) or unlabelled substances.

 Soil Mobility